Skip to Content

 {{alert_violations}}The number of rows returned by the query

-Example: Slack webhook
+Example: Slack Incoming Webhook

 { "text": "*{{alert_status}}* — {{query_name}}\nSeverity: {{alert_severity}}\nViolations: {{alert_violations}}\n<{{query_url}}|View in CloudQuery>" }

-Example: Generic webhook
+Example: Generic Webhook

 For services like PagerDuty, Opsgenie, or custom HTTP endpoints: